 If a room of one's own simply isn't in the (house) plan for your overnight guests, you can make the most of a cot or inflatable bed placed in the living room, play room, or multi-purpose room.

-These tips for guests sharing sleeping space in your home will help ensure everyone enjoys the visit.
+These tips for guests sharing sleeping space in your home can help ensure everyone enjoys the visit.